VirtoCommerce/vc-platform/docs/developer-guide/development-scenarios/creating-module-packages.md

 Execute these steps every time when you need the module package to be created / updated:

-Open and build the moduleВ project in VS;If need, update the module version (in module.manifest)В and build again;Open Package Manager Console (Tools -> NuGet Package Manager -> Package Manager Console);In the "Default project" list select the module project (the one with module.manifest file);Execute command:В Compress-Module
+Open and build the module project in VS;If need, update the module version (in module.manifest) and build again;Open Package Manager Console (Tools -> NuGet Package Manager -> Package Manager Console);In the "Default project" list select the module project (the one with module.manifest file);Execute command: Compress-Module

 ![](../../assets/images/docs/image2016-6-1_10-44-13.png)